kelvinskevo/pre/README.md

-This is my first readme
+This is the only time i can update this file